Wilderness: 15th to 19th century

 Wilderness was viewed by colonists as being evil in its resistance to their control.
 The puritanical view of wilderness meant that in order for colonists to be able to live in North America, they had to destroy the wilderness in order to make way for their 'civilized' society.
 Wilderness was considered to be the root of the colonists' problems, so to make the problems go away, wilderness needed to be destroyed.
 One of the first steps in doing this, is to get rid of trees in order to clear the land.
 Military metaphors describing the wilderness as the "enemy" were used, and settler expansion was phrased as "[conquering] the wilderness".

 In relation to the wilderness, Native Americans were viewed as savages.
-This dehumanization gave colonists an excuse to feel no mercy when attacking and killing Native Americans.
-The relationship between Native Americans and the land was something colonists didn't understand and didn't try to understand.
+The relationship between Native Americans and the land was something colonists did not understand and did not try to understand.
 This mutually beneficial relationship was different from how colonists viewed the land only in relation to how it could benefit themselves by waging a constant battle to beat the land and other living organisms into submission.
 The belief colonists had of the land being only something to be used was based in Christian ideas.
 If the earth and animals and plants were created by a Christian God for human use, then the cultivation by colonists was their God-given goal.